EmergentSoftware/SQL-Server-Development-Assessment/docs/TestDatabaseInstall.md

 11. **Note:** there are exclude filters setup for invalid objects created in the post script.
 Do not check these objects back into the branch.

-## RedGate SQL Source Control Documentation
+## Redgate SQL Source Control Documentation

 - [Getting Started ](https://documentation.red-gate.com/soc7/getting-started)
 - [Link to Git](https://documentation.red-gate.com/soc7/linking-to-source-control/link-to-git)